EC EUROPA Digital transformation

 - help people find the information they are looking for quickly and easily,

 - make the European Commission's online communication more coherent,

-- make it easier for people to understand what the European Commission does and why
+- make it easier for people to understand what the European Commission does,

-- save money by moving more interaction with the European Commission online, thereby reducing the number of (more costly) emails/phone calls
+- save money with better online communications by reducing the number of (more costly) emails/phone calls.

 Where to start

 - Update the inventory of the sites run by your DG.
 This will give you a good overview of the content on your site.
 Don't forget to include sites hosted outside the European Commission domain (ec.europa.eu) – you might need to get this information from your DG's policy units.

 - Cut the 'dead branches': look at sites or content which have not been updated recently.
 There might be some sites you can close down straight away (like the site for an event or campaign that took place 3 years ago).

 - Clean up your website(s): delete/archive old pages, integrate sites which have been developed outside of the europa.eu domain and improve the quality of your DG's online publishing.

 - Investigate who your users are: start with gathering analytics and search data.
 Then extend your information gathering with contacts from marketing events, forums, press events etc. Focus on all the points where you are in contact with your audience, and get to know them better.